vedantpople4/xylophone/README.md

 # Xylophone_app
 This is the Xylophone app.
-It has
+It has 7 bands which

 ## Getting Started